Transitions (The Wire): New Day Co-Op

 Joseph "Proposition Joe" Stewart and Slim Charles visit Pearson's florist to arrange for flowers to be sent to the funeral of Butchie.
 Joe tells the florist that Butchie was a careful and subtle player in the drug dealing game and asks for the card to say "Butchie, woe to them that call evil good, and good evil.
 From your true and loyal friend Proposition Joe".
 Outside Slim Charles worries that the flowers and card will not deter Butchie's friend Omar Little from seeking revenge.
 Slim Charles next asks about Marlo Stanfield, who was responsible for Butchie's murder as a ploy to lure Omar back to Baltimore.
-Joe tells Slim Charles that he does not blame Stanfield for his situation but instead whoever told Stanfield about Butchie's connection to Omar.
+Joe tells Slim Charles that he does not blame Stanfield for his situation but instead blames whoever told Stanfield about Butchie's connection to Omar.
 Prop Joe correctly suggests that his nephew Melvin "Cheese" Wagstaff is responsible but tells Slim Charles that he will not act without confirmation.
 Joe plans to go into hiding, leaving Cheese in charge and have Slim Charles watch Cheese to see if he spends the money he would have received for the information.

 Stanfield meets with drug trafficker Spiros Vondas at Johnny's Diner having delivered a gift of clean money to try and ingratiate himself with Vondas and his organization "The Greeks" and usurp their business relationship with Prop Joe.
 Vondas explains that he has to return the clean money just as he did earlier with the dirty money.
 He tells Stanfield that he can see that he is an honorable man but that he does not want to make new street level contacts in Baltimore or undermine their relationship with Prop Joe.
 Chris Partlow observes the meeting, and unbeknownst to Stanfield, The Greek himself sits at the counter.
 Stanfield counters by reminding Vondas that Prop Joe was robbed by Omar.
 He suggests that having contact with him would act as an insurance policy against future robberies for all parties.
 The Greek reveals himself by interrupting and telling Vondas that Stanfield has a good point.
 He tells Stanfield that they will accept his offer of insurance as they live in volatile times and cannot predict the future.
 Stanfield leaves the case and asks Vondas to put it towards their travel expenses.